 The aim of our group is to obtain a detailed understanding of the structures in the dynamic environment of the actin cytoskeleton and its associated regulators in migrating cells, and in cases where pathogens exploit actin-related host mechanisms.
 We are trying to understand how cells integrate external signals to form a complex network that allows them guided movement.
 This includes how both the cell and pathogens use important actin regulators and their upstream activators.

-In order to structurally elucidate the molecular details underlying these processes we employ and will actively develop state-of-the-art correlative light and electron microscopy (CLEM), cryo-electron tomography (cryo-ET) methods and image processing techniques.
-We then combine these methods in an interdisciplinary approach with biophysics, biochemistry and mathematical modeling.
+In order to structurally elucidate the molecular details underlying these processes we employ and actively develop state-of-the-art correlative light and electron microscopy (CLEM), cryo-electron tomography (cryo-ET) methods and image processing techniques.
+We then combine these methods in an interdisciplinary approach with cell biology, biophysics and biochemistry.